OSVVM/OSVVM-Scripts/README.rst

 -  Run the same scripts on any simulator
 -  Be as easy to read as a compile order list.
--  Know the directory the script is in, so it does not have to be passed.
+-  Know the directory the script is in, the script only manages relative paths to itself.
+No Awkward path management in the scripts.
 -  Simplify integration of other libraries that use the same approach

 This is an evolving approach.
 So it may change in the future.
 Input is